 The cameras support mini-USB which are very tiny memory cards that can usually hold between 8-32GB but can hold up to 128GB in space if you go for a more expensive card.
 You'll need what's known as a Class-10 memory card - which means that it can write and record to the card at the highest possible speed (with no delays).

 Cards are interchangeable and easily slide in and out, meaning you can keep multiple cards in your backpack and switch them out without much trouble.

 Tip: I use my helmet camera to film my day and share it with friends.
 It's also a great way to improve your skiing.
 You can look back at the footage and see things you wouldn't normally notice.

 A bird's eye view of your leg movements and ski placements can give you valuable feedback on how to improve.
 The cameras easily attach to small mounts, meaning you can share the same camera with someone else that has put the amount on their helmet.
 That way you can easily swap the position of the camera, to capture unique angles.

 Helmet cameras record without the need to physically hold them in your hand.
 Hit record on your connected phone or on the button on the side and they will begin to capture EVERYTHING in the direction of your gaze.

-Advances in technology year on year, mean that ski helmet cameras are getting lighter, recording high-quality images and finding improved ways to deal with stabilization.
+Advances in technology year after year, mean that ski helmet cameras are getting lighter, recording high-quality images, and finding improved ways to deal with stabilization.

-Built-in software and post-footage stabilization through the camera’s app, means you can produce the quality of footage that required an entire camera crew just a few years ago.
+Built-in software and post-footage stabilization through the camera's app mean you can produce the quality footage that required an entire camera crew just a few years ago.

-Helmet cameras are the fun and way to capture memories, view your skiing from a third person and remember your skiing adventures for a lifetime.
+Helmet cameras are a fun way to capture memories, view your skiing from a third person, and remember your skiing adventures for a lifetime.